beyert/CicmWrapper/README.md

 CICM wrapper is a C interface for [Tcl/Tk](https://www.tcl.tk/ "Tcl/Tk") and [Pure Data](http://msp.ucsd.edu/software.html "PD") that aims to facilitate the creation of objects for Pure Data.
 One of the main goals is the creation of graphical user interfaces.
 It also facilitates the implementation of dynamic multi-signal processing and improves the compatibility with Max.

 - Graphics:
-	- Layers system.
+	- Layers system
-	- Matrix translation and rotation.
+	- Matrix translation and rotation
 	- Bezier curves
 	- Multi shapes
 	- Text layout